Mystery of the Wax Museum: Box office

-At the box office, the film did better in Europe than it did in the United States, but still made a profit of $80,000.
-According to Warner Bros., it earned $325,000 domestically and $781,000 internationally, making it Warner's fifth-highest grossing film of 1933.
+At the box office, the film did better in Europe than it did in the United States, but still made a profit of $800,000.
+According to Warner Bros., it earned $325,000 domestically and $781,000 internationally, making it Warner's fifth-highest-grossing film of 1933.

 Preservation

 The film was never reissued domestically, though it was reissued in Franco's Spain in 1940, and over time it came to be considered a lost film.
 In 1936, Technicolor-Hollywood stopped servicing two-color printing and is said to have issued a "last call" to their customers for prints as the final imbibition rigs were converted for their three-strip process, though records show scattered print runs of some two-color subjects after that date, and correspondence indicates that in 1940 Goldwyn Productions wanted to make two-color prints for Spain, and Technicolor was still able to service them.
 The response of most studios was to junk the two-color negatives of their now obsolete films, which were stored at Technicolor, but a precious few of these negatives survived, including those of the Eddie Cantor musical Whoopee!, which Goldwyn moved to their vaults.
 Warner Bros. kept the negatives for their two-color cartoons, but not their live-action projects.
 After the Warner library was sold as a package to Associated Artists Productions for television syndication in the late 1950s, Mystery of the Wax Museum, though it remained on the sales list, was never broadcast, because the negative vaults did not have a preprint to service it.

 William K. Everson reported that Warner's London exchange kept a 35 mm color print on hand, and he saw the film there in 1947 as part of a series of free screenings to celebrate the 20th anniversary of sound films.
 He said the print subsequently began to decay and was destroyed.
-The "lab reference" 35 mm nitrate copy of the first reel of the film was still held by Technicolor-Hollywood in the 1960s, when it was screened by film historian Rudy Behlmer, but that reel is not currently in the Technicolor Collection of the Academy Film Archive and is presumed to have decomposed decades ago.
+The "lab reference" 35 mm nitrate copy of the first reel of the film was still held by Technicolor-Hollywood in the 1960s, when it was screened by film historian Rudy Behlmer, but that reel is not in the Technicolor Collection of the Academy Film Archive and is presumed to have decomposed decades ago.
 According to the Wisconsin Historical Society's website, a 16mm copy of the film is located at the Wisconsin Center for Film and Theater Research.

 In 1970, the Warner Bros. studio reference print of the film was found by former studio head Jack Warner in his personal collection.
 The American Film Institute made a new negative, which director of photography Ray Rennahan told historian Richard Koszarski looked so dismal he walked out of the screening room when it was shown to him.
 Nevertheless, it was screened at Graumans Chinese Theatre in early summer of 1970, and then at Alice Tully Hall on September 26 at 4:00 pm as part of "Medium Rare 1927-1933", a retrospective of films not seen since their first release, at the 8th New York Film Festival.